Vasu77df/VasuperSiteSource/content/posts/using_uv.md

 ## 4. Setting up a project

-I am working on building a CLI tool, and I want to setup my project as an application that can be packaged, and potentially just `pipx` installed or maybe `uv` installed.
+I am working on building a CLI tool, and I want to setup my project as an application that can be packaged, and potentially just `pipx` installed (or maybe `uv` installed).

 To init such a project run: